Homepage SEO is very different than optimizing the inner pages and posts on your website:

 However, for e-commerce sites with images of product offerings, product images are most effective “above the fold” (the upper half of the homepage, so that they appear on the first screen), with the rest of the content below the fold.

-In some instances, such as in the case of sales pages, you may want your visitors to engage with you from the homepage: to sign up for a newsletter, say, or download an ebook, or get your free offer.
+In some instances, such as in the case of sales pages, you may want your visitors to engage with you from the homepage: to sign up for a newsletter, or blog post. say, download an ebook, or get your free offer.
 In this case, it’s best to place a call to action just above the fold, usually on the sidebar.

 You can also include calls to action at the end of the content — for example, to direct visitors to subscribe, download a page, or obtain an inquiry form.

-Ideally, homepage content should be short but provide sufficient and straightforward information.
+Ideally, The homepage’s content should be short but provide sufficient and straightforward information.

 You can achieve this by doing the following:

-Remember, the goal is to keep your audience interested and to draw everyone deeper into your content.
+Remember, the goal of your homepage SEO and homepage content marketing is to keep your audience interested and to draw everyone deeper into your content.

 Don’t tell them what your product can do for them.
 Tell them how to solve their problems.

 Wherever possible, you want to plug your business’s strong points — aka Unique Selling Points (USPs).
 Identify 3-5 USPs and mention them early or simply put them below your content blurb.